ruijarimba/azure-pipelines-guidelines/guidelines/steps/consider-environment-variables.md

 variables, ensuring they are only accessible within the task.

-Additionally, several tools like Terraform, Azure CLI, Azure DevOps CLI, and others support the use of environment variables that simplify the execution of the corresponding tasks/scripts.
+Additionally, several tools like Terraform, Azure CLI, Azure DevOps CLI, and others support the use of environment variables which can simplify the execution of the corresponding tasks/scripts.

 For example: